ohbendy/Myanmar-font-resources/Languages.md

 ## Languages that may in future be able to be written using Burmese Unicode ##

+These orthographies require further documentation and/or additional character encodings

 | Language | № of speakers | OpenType | ISO 639-1 | ISO 639-2 | ISO 639-3 | BCP 47 | Harfbuzz |
 |-----------:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | Khumi [Khami]|70k||||cnk/cek|||